|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Few mixed drinks are as easy as the screwdriver.
 It's an essential drink recipe that everyone should know and one of the best brunch drinks.
 While it's incredibly simple, the screwdriver also lends itself to experimentation and improvement.

 The screwdriver is nothing more than vodka and orange juice.
 There is no mystery to it or secret ingredients to worry about.
 All you need to do is pour a shot of vodka and fill your glass with OJ.
-However, there are some little things that you can do that will improve your screwdriver or add a fun spark to an otherwise ordinary drink.
+However, you can do some little things that will improve your screwdriver or add a fun spark to an otherwise ordinary drink.